Mars-Robotics-Association/Orion/README.md

 * Version 5.5 and greater will not work on older Android 4.x and 5.x phones.
 Users must upgrade to an approved Android 6.x device or newer.
 * The default PIDF values for REV motors have been reverted to the default PID values that were used in the 2018-2019 season
     * This change was made because the 2018-2019 values turned out to work better for many mechanisms
-    * This brings the behavior of the REV motors in line with the behavior of all other motors
+    * This brings the phobosBehavior of the REV motors in line with the phobosBehavior of all other motors
-    * If you prefer the 2019-2020 season's behavior for REV motors, here are the PIDF values that were in place, so that you can manually set them in your OpModes:
+    * If you prefer the 2019-2020 season's phobosBehavior for REV motors, here are the PIDF values that were in place, so that you can manually set them in your OpModes:
       <br>
       **HD Hex motors (all gearboxes):**
       Velocity PIDF values: `P = 1.17`, `I = 0.117`, `F = 11.7`